yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 4. Explain how you can test a new build simultaneously with an existing build, like an A/B test.

-5. Why shouldn't we have multiple long lived branches in source control?
+5. Why shouldn't we have multiple long-lived branches in source control?

 6. Create a plan on how to switch the source control location from Azure DevOps to GitHub.